Working with Git branches in Continuous Delivery for PE

 Puppet module repos

 A Puppet module is a collection of content laid out in a particular way.
 A module can contain desired state code, Puppet Bolt® tasks or plans, Puppet extensions, or a variety of other things.
 Modules are the standard content container for everything Puppet.

 provided they are placed somewhere in its

-It's sometimes useful to partition off certain types of Puppet for development purposes, even if the content is not technically a Puppet module.
-The prime example of this is Hiera data.
+Sometimes it's useful to partition off certain types of Puppet content for development purposes, even if the content is not technically a Puppet module.
+A prime example of this is Hiera data.
 Hiera data can be kept in a dedicated Git repository and evoked by the control repo using the Puppetfile, just like any standard Puppet content.

-Other use cases for carving off non-module Git repositories exist, but they are rare.
-The commonality is that all such content will be committed to a Git repository and be referenced in the control repo's Puppetfile.
+There are other use cases for partitioning non-module Git repositories, but they are rare.
+The commonality is that all such content is committed to a Git repository and referenced in the control repo's Puppetfile.